benk9810nz/Website-Portfolio/README.md

 # Portfolio Website

 ## Introduction
-Over the 2019-2020 Summer Break I decided that my Summer Project would be to create an ASPNet.Core MVC Portfolio Website to showcase my work and talent.
+Over the 2019-2020 Summer Break, I decided that my Summer Project would be to create an ASPNet.Core MVC Portfolio Website to showcase my work and talent.

 ## Timeline